Dirack/creGatherStack/README.md

 [Developed to Madagascar package, version 2.0.](http://www.ahay.org/wiki/Main_Page)

+This is a package with several C programs adpted to the Madagascar seismic processing package.
+The mains objective of those programs is to model a cube of seismic data organized in CMP x Offset X Time coordinates and extract the zero offset CRS parameters (RN, RNIP, BETA) from it.
+These parameters can be used to obtain the CRE Gathers from the data cube after an interpolation process using PEF.
+With those gathers, someone can obtain the stacked section.

+The main advantage of the CRE stacking is that allows to get the macrovelocity model and ...

 #### Schematic representation of the CRE Gather geometry for a curved reflector:

 <img src="https://github.com/Dirack/qualificacao-doutorado/blob/master/images/cre.png" width="1000">